albertbayazidi/MA8502_numPDE/chapters/chap1/advection.typ

 we will be looking at each of these model problems seperatily and build up to solving the real navir stokes.

-(Det som står over skal skrives om. tanken her er å vise at man kan skrive om nativer stokes til flere små oppgaver)
+(Det som staar over skal skrives om. tanken her er aa vise at man kan skrive om nativer stokes til flere smaa oppgaver)

 == ADR problem